2016 Brussels bombings: Victims

 Thirty-two people, excluding the three suicide bombers, were killed in the attacks and over 300 were injured.
 Sixteen died in the airport attack and sixteen in the metro attack.
 The bombings were the deadliest attack on Belgium since World War II.

 Seventeen of the victims were Belgian (including three with dual nationality) and the rest were foreign nationals.
 Foreign victims came from different countries including the US, the Netherlands, Sweden, Germany, the United Kingdom, Poland, China, India and Peru.
 They ranged in age from 20 years to 79 years.

 Among the fatalities at the airport was retired diplomat André Adam, who had served as Belgian Permanent Representative to the United Nations and as Ambassador to the United States.

 On 25 July 2023, a Brussels court ruled that three people who had died in the years following the attacks should be recognised as victims and the official number of victims was revised from 32 to 35.
 One woman died by euthanasia due to psychological suffering, one man died by suicide and one man died of cancer, his treatment having been interrupted due to the injuries he sustained in the metro bombing.
+On 22 March 2026, the total was further revised to 36 after the suicide of a woman whose mother had been killed in the airport attack.